awonnink/vSlam/README.md

 # vSlam
-Libaries that support the v-Slam 3D browser
+Libaries that supports the v-Slam 3D browser